 |---|---|---|---|

 As the data shows, there is a 5.5-inch (14 cm) variance between the 5th percentile female and the 95th percentile male.
-A chair with a fixed 17-inch seat depth will be physically impossible for a shorter user to use correctly without losing lumbar contact, while a very tall user will feel like they are "falling off" the front of the chair.
+A chair with a fixed 17-inch seat depth will be physically impossible for a shorter user to use correctly without losing lumbar contact, while a very tall user may feel unstable.

 Seat Depth as a Force Multiplier for Lumbar Support